rockymadden/stringmetric/readme.md

 ---

 ## Decorating
 It is possible to decorate algorithms and metrics with additional functionality, this is provided by rich wrapping via implicits.
-Decorations include:
+Decorations include (you can mix and match):

 * __withTransform:__ Transform arguments prior to computation/comparison.
 A handful of pre-built transforms are located in the [transform module](https://github.com/rockymadden/stringmetric/blob/master/core/src/main/scala/com/rockymadden/stringmetric/Transform.scala).

-* __withMemoization:__ Queued.
+* __[withMemoization](https://en.wikipedia.org/wiki/Memoization):__ All computations/comparisons are cached.
+Any further calls made with identical arguments will be looked up, rather than computed/compared.

 ---